codurance/site/_posts/2016-05-10-finite-state-machines-with-akka.md

 ## First steps with FSM

 In future posts we'll see how to create actors and manage its lifecycle.
-For now it's enough to know that in our system there is an actor with coordination responsibilities in charge of creating, resuming and pooling these ItemCensor actors.
+For now it's enough to know that in our system there is an actor with coordination responsibilities that is in charge of creating, resuming and pooling these ItemCensor actors.
 When the coordinator creates an instance this is executed inside the FSM:

 ```scala
   startWith(Idle, Uninitialized)